amaiya/onprem/wsl2-install.md

 11. Created another venv that inherits the system site packages, then repeated steps 8-10.
 It works!

-The question remains.
-Did I really need to install the lambda stack?
+The question remains: Did I really need to install the lambda stack?
 I didn't snapshot the system before doing that, so I will have to repeat steps 1-9, making sure in step 5 to inherit system site packages.